Biomaker/Gametophyte-Fern-photography-2018/Results.md

 ## £100 teaching tool

-My contacts have told me that the £100 tool that I have built is very suitable as a project for an honours student, and that I should try to fully document it so that it could be coppied by someone in this kind of situation.
+My contacts have told me that the £100 tool that I have built is very suitable as a project for an honours student, and that I should try to fully document it so that it could be copied by someone in this kind of situation.
 I am working at doing that, with all of the instructions in video format, backed up by my previously written Hackster and GitHub docs.

-I have written to several people who run large secondary school or University classes on this kind of subject, and they have said that they do not have the budget for a £100 teaching tool, or to set up the kind of system that I am thinking of, because of the large numbers of people who have to be taught at once.
-I have instead made a video that explains the principles of focus stacking, that could be shown to classes, and I have sent that video to my contacts to ask if it would be suitable.

-They said that for teaching material to use useful in school it has to fit with the school curriculum with minimal modification from the teacher, so I'm asking for advice on how my work can fit in.
-At the moment I think it may fit with GCSE photography and and I am asking SAPS for advice on how it could fit into secondary school plant sciences.
+My contacts emphasised that this was not a project for teaching to a large class and that I should concentrate on writing the teaching materials as if they are to be used by enthusiasts working singly.
+I am doing that and trying to give very complete information so that anyone copying the system will not be held up by gaps in the information.

 ## Plant imaging